Intervals

 In music theory, an interval is the relationship between two pitches (notes) that are played simultaneously or in sequence.
 If the distinction is important, the former is defined as a harmonic interval, whereas the latter is a melodic interval.

 There are many ways to calculate the relationship between pitches.
-In acoustics, their frequency ratio is important.
+In acoustics, their frequency ratio is important, such as the relationship between middle A at 440 Hz, and the next higher A at 880 Hz (a ratio of 1:2).
 When discussing various tuning systems, intervals are frequently described in cents where an octave is exactly 1200 cents and an equally tempered semitone is 100 cents.

-Most of the time in music theory, however, intervals are measured in how many semitones and scale degrees separate the notes.
+Most of the time in music theory, however, we measure intervals by how many scale degrees and semitones separate the notes.

 Interval Names